Your email has been sent

 Kempton is an internationally important wetland nature reserve in West London.

-Recently we have developed dragon fly pond and areas of mud scrape for wading birds of all varieties, which regularly come to the site in the winters months to feed.
+We have developed a dragonfly pond, and created muddy scrapes for wading birds, which regularly come to the site in the winter months to feed.

 Kempton Nature Reserve is located within the London Borough of Hounslow, to the east of the elevated section of the A316.
 For satellite navigation users, the postcode is TW13 6XH